-PUBLIC NOTICE: Effective September 25, 2017, a section of the Seven Islands Loop Trail will be closed due to construction of an ADA Trail and Pedestrian Bridge at Seven Islands State Birding Park.
+PUBLIC NOTICE: Effective November 18, the Seven Islands Loop Trail will be closed until August 18, 2018 due to construction of an ADA Trail and Pedestrian Bridge at Seven Islands State Birding Park.
 We appreciate your patience as we work to make the Seven Islands more accessible to all visitors, while providing new ways to enjoy the park's unique features.

 Seven Islands is a good starting point for road cyclists that want to tour the back roads in the area.
 Bicyclists are also welcome to ride on the paved greenway, a one-way route down to the river.
 The road is mostly level and also a popular route for wildlife observation.